All over in Warsaw, and Greece go through! Czech Republic are group winners!

 Euro – Follow the Football match between Poland and Czech Republic live with Eurosport.
 The match starts at 02:45 on 17 June 2012.
 Our live coverage lets you follow all the key moments as they happen.

-Visit our detailed profiles for Poland and Czech Republic.
+Head-to-head: see historical stats and visit our detailed profiles for Poland vs Czech Republic.
 Get all the latest on Football: fixtures, results and tables.

 The final whistle goes in Wroclaw, and as it stands Czech Republic are going through.
 About a minute left in Warsaw, with Greece beating Russia.

 BLASZCZYKOWSKI!!!
 The Poland captain's right-footed strike is bound for the top corner but Michal Kadlec leaps in to head it away!
 What heroics!